 Promising first release of human trials

 Rockley have entered human trials a few months ago.
-The first on their sensor list seem to be core body temperature measurements.
-In a press release, the company has announced that the first stage of their studies examining these types of readings using its non-invasive biomarker sensing platform are complete.
+The first on their sensor list were core body temperature measurements.
+In a press release in December 2021, the company announced that the first stage of their studies examining these types of readings using its non-invasive biomarker sensing platform were complete.

 The results show that photonics sensor results closely match reference sensors in the form of digestable temperature tracking pills.
 In fact, Rockley’s core temperature measurements more closely matched those measurements than commonly used auxiliary sensors such as oral, ear, and infrared thermometers.

 Check out the table below.
 This shows that Rockley sensor readings are closer and more uniformally distributed as compared to reference temperature readings represented by the straight line.

 Interestingly, the spectrophotometry monitors used water absorption info to arrive at these core body temperature readings.
 The laser wavelengths detect varying signatures of absorption which are temperature dependent.

 We are all aware on the importance of water to our normal body functioning.
 The brain and heart are composed of 73% water, the lungs are approximately 83% water and the skin 64% water.
 Overall, the liquid represents more than half of the body’s mass.

 Water plays a key role in thermoregulation of blood.
 Sweating occurs when warm blood is pushed toward the superfical vasculature near the skin through dilation.
 It cools the body down by facilitating heat transfer from blood plasma to the external environment.